cbcrg/tcoffee/docs/tcoffee_main_documentation.rst

       -output_aln_threshold 50 -output_aln_modif x

-.. note:: It is importnat to take into account that the comparison between -al1 and -al2 is not symetrical.
-It returns the fraction of -al1 residues pairs -by index - that are recovered in -al2.
+.. note:: It is important to take into account that the comparison between -al1 and -al2 is not symetrical.
+It returns the fraction of -al1 residues pairs - by index - that are recovered in -al2.
 If -al1 is the reference alignment, this number is more or less the equivalent of a sensistivity measure (i.e. how much True positives are recovered).
 If -al1 is the tartget alignment, this measure becomes the equivalent of a specificity measure (i.e. what is the fraction of residue pairs in the target that are part of the reference).

 .. tip:: aln_compare is particularly interesting if you are modifying the default parameters of T-Coffee and want to monitor the effects of your modifications.